Go back to all articles

 • PFLB Platform doesn’t have a thick desktop client but this is resolved with export to JMeter standard JMX

-When Do You Need to Use PFLB Platform?
+When Do You Need to Use PFLB?

-If you are testing some proprietary not web-based systems else stick with loadrunner or jmeter.
+If you are testing some proprietary, not web-based systems else, stick with LoadRunner or JMeter.

 • Grafana